jina-ai/finetuner/README.md

 ## Get Started

-The following code block describes how to fine-tune ResNet50 on [Totally Looks Like dataset](https://sites.google.com/view/totally-looks-like-dataset), run as it is:
+The following code block describes how to fine-tune ResNet50 on [Totally Looks Like dataset](https://sites.google.com/view/totally-looks-like-dataset), can be run as-is:
 ```python
 import finetuner
 from finetuner.callback import EvaluationCallback